minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 - Create an EBS snapshot of the volume
 - Encrypt the EBS snapshot ( using copy )
-- Create new ebs volume from
+- Create new ebs volume from the snapshot  ( the volume will also be encrypted )
+- Now you can attach the encrypted volume to the original instnace